FareesaSidduiqui/Fyp-verseai-main/README.md

-# 📖 AI Story Generator – FYP Project
+# 📖 Verse AI – FYP Project

 An AI-powered story generation platform where users can input a prompt via text or speech, select a genre, style, and duration, and receive a fully narrated, image-backed story video—all generated using cutting-edge AI models and cloud-based technologies.